-BCCIE’s Pilot Mentorship Program began in 2013.
-Our first group of Mentors and Mentees graduated at our Summer Conference in Vancouver, BC in June, 2014.
-Paired by common interests and goals, our mentors guided their mentees into new phases of their careers, helped their mentees meet key contacts in the International Education sector and provided support and guidance in various other capacities.
+BCCIE’s pilot Mentorship Program began in 2013.
+Paired by common interests and goals, our mentors guided their mentees into new phases of their careers, helped their mentees meet key contacts in the international education sector and provided support and guidance in various other capacities.
 The BCCIE Mentorship Program is a 10 month program that runs from September through June.

 For information on the application deadline and the application process please see the Apply to be a Mentor or Mentee section below.

 The goal of the BCCIE International Education Mentorship Program is to enhance the BC tradition of the exchange of best practices between generations and cultures of international education professionals.
 The BCCIE International Education Mentorship Program is unique in that it offers mentoring across the international education sector (including K-12, Post-Secondary and Language) as opposed to within an organization or between professor and student.

 To learn more about the program, please view our video below: